Oxyaine/RainWorldBestiary/README.md

 * Improved title sprite generator.
 The [issue with them](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#issue--auto-generated-title) is annoying me.
 * Ability to make custom unlock logic, without making the bestiary a dependency.
 * Custom unlock tokens, so your not tied to the boundaries of what tokens I've added.
-* I want to try to make as many unlock tokens automated as possible.
+* Try to convert as many unlock tokens to be automated as possible.
+* Make entries not just organized but categorized in the tabs